nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 `TYPE` can be `a` for applicants, `p` for positions, and `i` for interviews

+Examples:
+* `export -p` to export csv file containing all positions.
+* `export -a` to export csv file containing all applicants.

 ## Viewing help: `help`

 Lists all the command keywords with their general descriptions